tleecsm/VoVTCG/www/data/cards.md

  - Rank: 2

-Deal 1 damage to the first card that arrives at this fortification.
-If multiple units arrive at the same time, your opponent may choose which card takes the damage.
+Deal 1 damage to the first card that arrives at each attached fortification.
 <br>

 ##### ALP.NAT.027